 Open Orphan sees positive trial on mosquito-borne disesases

-Company is developing a vaccine to guard against diseases like malaria and zika
+Company is developing a vaccine to guard against diseases such as malaria and zika

 Mosquitos carry several diseases such as malaria, dengue fever, and zika.

-Open Orphan, a European-focused, rare and orphan drug consulting services platform, informed the Irish stock exchange of the results of the randomised, placebo-controlled, double-blind phase one trial on Monday.
+Open Orphan, a European-focused, rare and orphan drug consulting services platform, informed the Irish stock market of the results of the randomised, placebo-controlled, double-blind phase one trial on Monday.

 The results have been published in the Lancet where scientists described them as “encouraging and worthy of further study”.